ttaranov/atlaskit-mk-2/docs/guides/02-naming-props.md

+---
+description: "We all know naming is the hardest thing in this industry, so this is designed to help with that in the context of props."
+---

 # Naming props

 We all know naming is the hardest thing in this industry, so this is designed to help with that in the context of props.